Elder law in India: Health

 Many government and private hospitals provide concessions to the older persons in the treatment of the diseases like cardiac problems, diabetes, kidney problems, blood pressure, joint problems and eye problems.
 There is also a condition for separate queuing of reservations for hospital beds.

 Travel

 Indian railways give 30% concessions in the ticket prices to all the persons aged 60 years and above.
 It is 50% for women aged over 60 years.
 Proof of age is required.
 There are also conditions of lower berth for older persons and also separate counters for booking and cancelling tickets to avoid rushes at the counters.
 Indian airlines provide 50% concessions in its economy class, (with particular terms and conditions applied).
 Air India provides 45% concessions to older persons in wheel chairs and are allowed to board the plane first.
 Higher rates of interest to its senior citizens on certain savings plans which are run by the post offices and other private banks.
+However, the concession for senior citizens was withdrawn by the Railways on March 20, 2020, and according to an RTI query response, the Indian Railways earned an additional ₹8913 crore over five years by withdrawing the senior citizens' concession.